Australian Pacific Touring: Fleet of river boats

-The APT Group invested in the building of luxury river boats in Europe in 2005 with Jimmy Murphy of Brennan Tours and cruising expert, Rudi Schreiner.
+The APT Travel Group invested in the building of luxury river boats in Europe in 2005 with Jimmy Murphy of Brennan Tours and cruising expert, Rudi Schreiner.
 Through a co-ownership of AmaWaterways, by 2009 APT had a fleet of ships and had pioneered full-size French balconies within 75% of all cabins on board the AmaWaterways Europe river cruise fleet and subsequently the all-weather twin balcony.
 APT and AmaWaterways expanded into Russia with the major reconstruction and renovation of the MS AmaKatarina.
 APT and AmaWaterways, in partnership with Indochina Sails, built a ship in Vietnam on the Mekong River, the MS AmaLotus, in 2012.
 Amawaterways built a second ship, the AmaDara in 2015.
 In 2017 AmaLotus underwent an extensive refurbishment of all the public spaces, and removed some passenger cabins.
 Along with other enhancements, a casual sundeck cafe and exclusive fine dining Luke Nguyen restaurant Indochine was added.

+In 2023, APT Luxury Travel introduced Mekong Serenity to its river cruise fleet, operating itineraries on the Mekong River through Vietnam and Cambodia.
+The vessel accommodates 88 passengers across 44 suites.

+In 2024, APT Luxury Travel launched MS Estrela, a river ship built for cruises on Portugal's Douro River.
+The vessel accommodates 116 passengers in 58 suites.

+In 2025, APT Luxury Travel introduced the sister ships APT Solara and APT Ostara to its European river cruise fleet.
+Each vessel accommodates 154 passengers across 77 suites and was designed in collaboration with Melbourne-based design studio Hecker Guthrie and hospitality company Fellow Hospitality.